 - Jump backward in the current track by pressing and holding the << RW button.
-Holding the << RW button long enough will take you to the beginning of the current track. - Jump forward in the current track by pressing and holding the FF >> button. - A single press backward << RW or forward FF >> will jump backward or forward respectively, for five seconds. - Use the << SEEK and SEEK >> buttons to jump to the previous or next track.
-If the << SEEK button is pressed during the first two seconds of the track, it will jump to the previous track in the list; if you press this button at any other time in the track, it will jump to the beginning of the track.
-If you press the SEEK >> button during play mode, it will jump to the next track in the list.
+Holding the << RW button long enough will jump to the beginning of the current track. - Jump forward in the current track by pressing and holding the FF >> button. - A single press backward << RW or forward FF >> will jump backward or forward respectively, for five seconds. - Use the << SEEK and SEEK >> buttons to jump to the previous or next track.
+If the << SEEK button is pressed during the first two seconds of the track, it will jump to the previous track in the list; pressing this button at any other time in the track, it will jump to the beginning of the track.
+Pressing the SEEK >> button during play mode, it will jump to the next track in the list.

 - While a track is playing, press the INFO button to see the associated metadata (artist, track title, album, etc.) for that track.
 Pressing the INFO button again jumps to the next screen of data for that track.
-Once you have seen all screens, the last INFO button press will take you back to the play mode screen on the radio. - Pressing the REPEAT button will change the iPod® mode to repeat the current playing track. - Press the SCAN button to use iPod® scan mode, which will play the first five seconds of each track in the current list and then forward to the next song.
+Once all screens have been viewed, the last INFO button press will go back to the play mode screen on the radio. - Pressing the REPEAT button will change the iPod® mode to repeat the current playing track. - Press the SCAN button to use iPod® scan mode, which will play the first five seconds of each track in the current list and then forward to the next song.
 To stop SCAN mode and start playing the desired track, when it is playing the track, press the SCAN button again.
-During Scan mode, you can also press the << SEEK and SEEK >> buttons to select the previous and next tracks. - RND button (available on sales code RES radio only): Pressing this button toggles between Shuffle ON and
+During Scan mode, pressing the << SEEK and SEEK >> buttons will select the previous and next tracks.

-Shuffle OFF modes for the iPod®.
+• RND button (available on sales code RES radio only): Pressing this button toggles between Shuffle ON and Shuffle OFF modes for the iPod®.
 If the RND icon is showing on the radio display, then the shuffle mode is ON.